sassyelements/holy-sheet/README.md

 Visit `http://localhost:1234` to see the result.
 Your port may not be `1234`!

+For testing you can use this [demo sheet](https://docs.google.com/spreadsheets/d/1hxrpqGnVjs9efoq-eblYm8M3AHMDY9Q6vOihvHRxdZg/edit#gid=1460352599).

 ## How to Use Holy Sheet

 First you need to get the plugin file `HolySheet.js`.
 Copy it to your JS